tldr-pages/tldr/pages/linux/mocp.md

 `mocp --enqueue {{path/to/audio_file}}`

-- Add songs recursively to play queue while MOC is in background:
+- Add songs recursively to the play queue while MOC is in the background:

 `mocp --append {{path/to/directory}}`